-Author(s), year Name of trial Main outcomes Secondary outcomes Assessment Results Peñalvo et al. , 2013 The Program SI!
+Author(s), year Name of trial Main outcomes Secondary outcomes Assessment Results Peñalvo et al., 2013 The Program SI!
 Children's change in knowledge, attitudes and habits (KAH) Parents', teachers' and school environment's change in knowl- edge, attitudes and habits Questionnaires (KAH-diet, KAH- physical activity, and KAH-human body; for children: Test of Emotional Comprehension (TEC) assessed by psychologists Increased children's KAH scores, both overall (3.45, 95% CI, 1.84- 5.05) and component-specific (Diet: 0.93, 95% CI, 0.12-1.75; Physical activity: 1.93, 95% CI, 1.17-2.69; Human body: 0.65, 95% CI, 0.07- 1.24) score.
 No difference on emo- tions.
 Tarro et al. , 2014 The EdAl (Edu- cació en Ali- mentació) study BMI BMI z-score, waist circumference, eating habits and Physical Activity Anthropometric measurements, ques- tionnaires (Krece Plus Questionnaire for eating patterns, and AVall Questionnaire for PA) At 28 months, obesity prevalence decreased in boys in the intervention compared to the control group (p= 0.02).
 BMI z-score was significantly lower in the intervention group compared to controls (overall: $p <$ 0.001; boys: $p < 0.001$ ; girls: $p <$ 0.001).
 For pre- versus post- intervention, the BMI z-score increase was significant only in boys in the control group (p= 0.015).
 Waist circumference changed significantly between the first and third year of the study in the intervention and control groups (p= 0.043).
 At 28 months, BMI was not statistically different in the intervention and control groups (p= 0.381).
-The incidence of over- weight was significantly higher in the control group than in the intervention group (p= 0.021), particularly in boys in the control group compared to boys in the control group compared to boys in the intervention group (p= 0.011).
+The incidence of over- weight was significantly higher in the control group than in the intervention group (p= 0.021), particularly in boys in the control group compared to boys in the intervention group (p= 0.011).
 Girls did not present significant differences between the control and intervention groups.
 Remission of excess weight was not significantly different between the intervention and control groups, nor in relation to gender.
-The percentage of pupils that perform >5 hours/week PA signifi- cantly increased in the intervention group (boys: $p < 0.001$ ; girls: $p$ = 0.005), while did not in the control group.
-In the intervention group, the percentage of pupils consuming pastry before setting off for school and in the mid-morning break de- creased (respectively $p = 0.005$ and $p <$ 0.001).
-In the control group, the percentage of pupils consuming pastries in the mid-morning break also decreased ( $p = 0.002$ ) while the consumption of fruit or natural juice increased ( $p = 0.05$ ).
+The percentage of pupils that perform >5 hours/week PA signifi- cantly increased in the intervention group (boys: p< 0.001; girls: p= 0.005), while did not in the control and in the mid-morning break de- creased (respectively p= 0.005 and p< 0.001).
+In the control group, the percentage of pupils consuming pastry before setting off for school and in the mid-morning break also decreased (p= 0.02) while the consumption of fruit or natural juice increased (p= 0.05).
 There were no significant differences between groups with respect to other nutri- tional habits.